Sths147/Rust-CLI-Pong-Client/cli-app/Readme.md

 ```bash
 ./launch localhost:XXXX
 ```
 will not work.
 You can replace IP with the docker0 bridge address or your IP address.
-You can get informations with the
+You can get informations with the following command:
 ```bash
 ip address
 ```
-command